-4.1 Rough description
+4.1.
+Rough description

 The watermarking technique used here is based on Human Visual System Model that guarantees that the watermarked picture has the same quality as the original.
 The watermark is a correlation pattern, which has strong correlation properties.
-The technique is additive since this watermark is added to the original to ensure protection.

-4.1.1 What is added to the image ?
+4.1.1.
+What is added to the image?